|

 I'm still haunted by what I saw when I visited the region in March: a desert speckled with fresh graves of humans and the corpses of donkeys, the empty eyes of children who saw their fathers killed, the guilt of parents fumbling to explain how they had survived while their children did not.

+The refugees tell of sudden attacks by the camel-riding Janjaweed Arab militia, which is financed by the Sudanese government, then a panic of shooting and fire.
+Girls and women are routinely branded after they are raped, to increase the humiliation.
 To be sure, Kristof says Bush and the world have much more to do.
 Still, those critics that reject humanitarian reasons as legitimate justification for removing should be heartened by this story.
 After all they like to say, why not Rwanda?
 Why not North Korea?
 Why not every other murderous dictator in the world?
 Well, there are feasibility issues that come into question with those.
 Even that aside though, there is no logic behind a reasoning that concludes, since we can't do everything we should therefore do nothing.
 No. We should do what we can, where we can, when we can.
 In the case of Sudan, Bush has started doing that, the Europeans have not, incidentally.
 If, as Kristof suggests, putting diplomatic pressure on Sudan could prevent hundreds of thousands of deaths, we ought not hesitate to make such a low cost, high benefit move.
 Unilaterally.